OhacksS/Global360Automation/README.md

 ---
 ## Project Structure
  ├── Program.cs      # All automation steps (A to E) implemented in this single file<br>
- ├── SnipeitAutomation.cs       # Targets .NET 9.0 and uses Microsoft.Playwright v1.54.0 for browser automation.<br>
+ ├── SnipeitAutomation.csproj  # Targets .NET 9.0 and uses Microsoft.Playwright v1.54.0 for browser automation.<br>
  ├── README.md       # Project documentation

 ---